Rockfire Resources PLC 2022 Review

 The Audit Committee’s primary function is to assist the Board in fulfilling its responsibilities by reviewing the:

-- Effectiveness and independence of the external audit process.
+Effectiveness and independence of the external audit process; and

 The Audit Committee acts as the Board’s committee to oversee risk.